shibapm/Rocket/README.md

 # Rocket 🚀

-Swift CLI release tool for Git repos and swift
+Swift CLI release tool for Git repos and Swift Packages

 ## Installation
 You can install Rocket with SPM